wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-validation.md

    All the features required to support this version should be activated.

 3. The sender's signature verification for ordinary account (without script), or account script execution if the sender is[smart account](/en/blockchain/account/smart-account), or the [verifier function](/en/ride/functions/verifier-function) execution if the sender is [dApp](/en/blockchain/account/dapp).
+A similar check is performed for orders in an exchange transaction.

 4. Execution of asset scripts if the transaction uses [smart assets](/en/blockchain/token/smart-asset), except scripts of assets used in [dApp script actions](/en/ride/structures/script-actions) that are executed in step 6.
 5. Sender's balance check.